wanx-troopers/wanx-troopers.github.io/statements.md

 Negative prompt is ignored with CFG=1 in wrapper samplers but can be re-enabled by using `WanVideoNAG` node.

 Not bad for realism: 250928 from [LoRAs/Wan22-Lightning](https://huggingface.co/lightx2v/Wan2.2-Lightning/tree/main) 0.7 strength, 1.4 CFG, 3 steps on WAN 2.2 low noise.

+Tiled vae doesn't work with vace extend - makes generated part blurry and the position is slightly shifted ???
+Kijai: looked at the code and since that doesn't set the tile size, it's set by dividing the width and height by half, so that probably creates badly sized tiles for some resolutions or something
+I believe these are the original defaults: tile_size=(34, 34), tile_stride=(18, 16)
+so 720 would be 90 in latent space, than in half you get 45 tile size dunno why it wouldn't work really unless it's VACE issue in general and it just doesn't like tiled encode